AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 * Access is scoped to the subscription.
 * For single-tenant applications, the home page and identifier URIs are not validated.
 * In this example, you add the service principal to the Contributor role.
 For other roles, see [RBAC: Built-in roles](../active-directory/role-based-access-built-in-roles.md).
-* The script sleeps for 15 seconds to allow some time for the new service principal to propagate throughout Active Directory.
+* The script sleeps for 15 seconds to allow some time for the new service principal to propagate throughout Azure Active Directory.
 If your script does not wait long enough, you see an error stating: "PrincipalNotFound: Principal {id} does not exist in the directory."
 * If you need to grant the service principal access to more subscriptions or resource groups, run the `New-AzureRMRoleAssignment` cmdlet again with different scopes.

 ### Provide certificate through automated PowerShell script
 Whenever you sign in as a service principal, you need to provide the tenant id of the directory for your AD app.
-A tenant is an instance of Active Directory.
+A tenant is an instance of Azure Active Directory.

 ```powershell
 Param (